How are children admitted to Southfield School?

 Children are referred to Southfield School by Hertfordshire County Council’s Special Needs Team.

-All children admitted to Southfield School have a statement of special educational needs.
+All children admitted to Southfield School have an Education, Health and Care Plan (EHCP).

 Children can join Southfield School at any point in the school year, and at any age during their primary education.